Exact Computation of a Manifold Metric, via Lipschitz Embeddings and Shortest Paths on a Graph: Exactly Computing the nearest neighbor metric

 For any curve $\gamma:[0,1]\to \R^d$ and for all $t\in [0,1]$, we have $\|(f\circ \gamma)'(t)\| \le \|\gamma'(t)\|$.
 It then follows that

 where $\len'$ denotes the length with respect to $\distto_{f(P)}$.
 Thus, for all $a,b\in P$,

 \end{proof}

-We now restate Theorem~\ref{thm:NN} for convenience, and prove it. \begin{theorem} For any point set $P\subset\R^d$, the edge squared metric $\dist$ and the nearest-neighbor geodesic distance $\dist_N$ are identical. \end{theorem} \begin{proof} Fix any pair of points $s$ and $p$ in $P$.
+We now restate Theorem~\ref{thm:NN} for convenience, and prove it. \begin{theorem} For any point set $P\subset\R^d$, the edge squared metric $\dist$ and the nearest neighbor metric $\dist_N$ are identical. \end{theorem} \begin{proof} Fix any pair of points $s$ and $p$ in $P$.
 Define the Lipschitz mapping $m$ and its extension $f$ as in \eqref{eq:defn_of_m}.
-Let $\dist'$ and $\dist_N'$ denote the edge-squared and nearest-neighbor geodesic distances on $f(P)$ in $\R^n$.
+Let $\dist'$ and $\dist_N'$ denote the edge-squared and nearest neighbor metrics on $f(P)$ in $\R^n$.

 We have just shown that $\dist\le \dist_N$ and Lemma~\ref{lem:dist_N_le_dist} states that $\dist\ge \dist_N$, so we conclude that $\dist = \dist_N$ as desired. \end{proof}